msb/bank-download/README.md

 The set up steps are sketched as follows:

- - In the previously enabled project enable the Google Drive API
- - Allow the service account read/write permission on the target GDrive folder (use it's email address)
+ - Allow the service account read/write permission on the target GDrive folder (use the email address found in the credentials file in the `runner` folder)
  - Note the id of the target GDrive folder

 Then update the `bankdownload.env` file with the following variables: